Message from the Dean

 - Neurosciences (NEU)

-- Structural-Chemical Biology and Molecular Design (SMD)
+- Structural/Chemical Biology and Molecular Design (SMD)

-Multiple departments participate in each Training Area, and all eight Training Areas are thematically aligned with an Institute being launched in the context of the Strategic Plan, which allows for seamless coordination between PhD education and our institutional priorities and plans for faculty recruitment.
+Multiple departments participate in each Training Area, and all nine Training Areas are thematically aligned with an Institute being launched in the context of the Strategic Plan, which allows for seamless coordination between PhD education and our institutional priorities and plans for faculty recruitment.
 In addition, several high quality patient- and population-based Masters programs and a PhD program in Clinical Research have been successfully integrated into the Graduate School, which has significantly broadened our scope and ability to move across the translational continuum.

 John H. Morrison, Ph.D.